steemit/devportal/_tutorials-python/transfer_STEEM_and_SBD.md

 ---
 title: 'PY: Transfer Steem And Sbd'
 position: 21
-description: 'How to transfer STEEM and SBD to another account using Python.'
+description: "How to transfer STEEM and SBD to another account using Python."
 layout: full
 ---
 <span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Transfer Steem And Sbd](https://github.com/steemit/devportal-tutorials-py/tree/master/tutorials/21_transfer_STEEM_and_SBD) can be downloaded as part of the [PY tutorials repository](https://github.com/steemit/devportal-tutorials-py).</span>